taoo0316/taoo0316/README.md

 ### Hi there 👋

 - 🔭 I am  a computer science student and a budding data scientist.
 I am always looking to grow my technical skillsets and learn more about the world of technology.
-- 🧠 I am also a student a Yale-NUS College, the first liberal arts college in Asia.
+- 🧠 I am also a student a Yale-NUS College, the leading liberal arts college in Asia.
 There, I was able to take classes from various disciplines and academic traditions, which helped me become a more methodical thinker, learner and communicator.
 - 📫 How to reach me: zhu.wentao@u.yale-nus.edu.sg

 Check out what projects I have been up to!